I Could Never Be Your Woman

-I Could Never Be Your Woman is a 2007 American romantic comedy film written and directed by Amy Heckerling.
-The film stars Michelle Pfeiffer, Paul Rudd, and Saoirse Ronan, with supporting performances by Sarah Alexander, Stacey L. Dash, Jon Lovitz, Fred Willard, and Tracey Ullman.
-Its title is taken from the 1997 song "Your Woman" by British artist White Town.

-The film was released theatrically in several international markets beginning on May 11, 2007, in Spain, while in the United States it was released direct-to-DVD on February 12, 2008.
-I Could Never Be Your Woman received mixed reviews from critics and grossed $9.6 million worldwide against a production budget of $25 million.
+I Could Never Be Your Woman is a 2007 American romantic comedy film written and directed by Amy Heckerling and starring Michelle Pfeiffer and Paul Rudd, with Sarah Alexander, Stacey L. Dash, Jon Lovitz, Fred Willard, Saoirse Ronan, and Tracey Ullman.
+The film's title is a line from the 1997 song "Your Woman" by British artist White Town.
+It was released theatrically in several international markets beginning in Spain on May 11, 2007, while in the United States, it was released direct-to-DVD on February 12, 2008, receiving mixed to positive critic reviews.

 Plot

-Rosie, a 45-year-old divorced mother, works as a writer and producer for the television sitcom You Go Girl.
-Insecure about her age, she relies on cosmetics to maintain her appearance.
-She maintains a close relationship with her 13-year-old daughter, Izzie, who confides in her about her crush on a boy named Dylan.
+Forty-five-year-old divorced mother Rosie is a writer and producer for the television sitcom You Go Girl.
+Insecure about her age, she uses cosmetics to maintain her appearance.
+She has a close relationship with her thirteen-year-old daughter, Izzie, who confides in Rosie about her crush on Dylan, a boy in her class.

-Rosie's boss, Marty, informs the writers that they must avoid controversial subjects due to the show's declining ratings.
-Seeking to revitalize the show, Rosie decides to introduce a new character.
-She casts Adam, a charismatic young man, as a nerdy character to serve as a love interest for the show's lead actress, Brianna.
-Adam's character tests well with audiences, and Rosie successfully convinces Marty to retain him.
+Despite her ex-husband's urging that she start dating again, Rosie is single.
+Due to the show's declining ratings, Rosie's boss Marty tells the writers to avoid any potentially controversial subjects.
+In an effort to revamp the show, Rosie decides to cast a new character.
+Taken with Adam, a bright and charming young man from one of her auditions, she casts him as a new, nerdy character to serve as a love interest for the arrogant and self-centered lead character, played by actress Brianna.
+Adam's character tests well, so Rosie persuades Marty to give him a chance.